libretto-ai/openai-ts/README.md

   you have a mix of prompts you want to track and prompts you don't want to track.
 - `ip_template_chat`: The chat _template_ to record for chat
   requests.
 This is a list of dictionaries with the following keys:
+- `ip_feedback_key`: The key used to send feedback on the prompt.
+This should be used in conjunction with the send_feedback.

   - `role`: The role of the speaker.
 Either `"system"`, `"user"` or `"ai"`.
   - `content`: The content of the message.
 This can be a string or a template string with `{}` placeholders.